 Measurable Goal: Develop tracking system to monitor projects that disconnect existing DCIA.
+Status to Date: Nothing at this time.
+Scheduled for 2021

 6-7 Develop / implement infrastructure repair / rehab program - The Town of Vernon Public Works Dept. has recently developed a program to locate and inspect drainage structures.